curl/everything-curl/libcurl--libcurl.md

 The `--libcurl` command-line option will create a C program in the provided file name.
 That C program is an application that uses libcurl to run the transfer you just had the curl command-line tool do.
-There are some exceptions and it isn't always a 100% match, but you will find that it can serve as an excellent inspiration source for what libcurl options you want or can use and what additional arguments to provide to them.
+There are some exceptions and it is not always a 100% match, but you will find that it can serve as an excellent inspiration source for what libcurl options you want or can use and what additional arguments to provide to them.

 If you specify the filename as a single dash, as in `--libcurl -` you will get the program written to stdout instead of a file.